LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 To go back to view additional conversations - you have two options:
 1. Click the ‘list view’ on the right corner to see the full list (remove filters to view complete list)
-2.  back to the manager workspace using the icon in the left navigation
+2.  back to the Manager Workspace using the icon in the left navigation

 ![](img/new-agent-manager-experience-1.png){:class="newagent"}